 Marketers often try to get around consumers' psychological barriers in respect of price through psychological pricing.
 For example, they put on a price tag of Rs.
 295 instead of Rs.
 300 or a tag of Rs.
 9.990 instead of Rs.
 10,000.
 In the earlier days, in India, this kind of pricing was known as Bata pricing as Bata used to price most of its footwear in this fashion.
 Now, manufacturers across product categories are resorting to this practice.
 It can be argued that a reduction of Rs.
-10n a price of Rs.
+1on a price of Rs.
 100 will not make much difference to the consumers.
 The point is that while setting out to buy a product, most of the consumers draw a price band for it and as far as possible does not want to go beyond it.
+They often operate in price band for it and as far as possible do not want to go beyond it.
 They often operate in price bands, not at a price point that is predetermined by the last pie.
 While 99 is in the two-digit territory, 100 is in the three-digit territory.
 The consumer is comfortable with the thought that he has stayed within his preferred price band.
 Research indicates that consumers do not consider a price too high when it varies within the band that they are looking for but they react adversely the moment it crosses the band.
 Any price that suggests a lower price band seems to confer a benefit on the seller as it plays on the psychology of the buyer.
 It is a fact that in many cases, a small fractional difference in price does create the impression of a much larger difference.